-After your cost-share total is \$1,500 per person or \$3,000 per family enrollment (High Option) or \$2,000 per person or \$4,000 per family enrollment (Standard Option) in any calendar year, you do not have to pay any more for certain covered services.
-However, copayments and coinsurance for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services:
+After your cost-sharing total is \$2,000 per person up to \$4,000 per family enrollment (High Option) or \$3,000 per person up to \$6,000 per family enrollment (Standard Option) or \$5,500 per person up to \$11,000 per family enrollment (Basic Option) in any calendar year, you do not have to pay any more for certain covered services.
+This includes any services required by group health plans to count toward the catastrophic protection out-of-pocket maximum by federal health care reform legislation (the Affordable Care Act and implementing regulations).